junxit/us-congress-bills-115/metadata.md

 - 2017-04-05 — Introduced in Senate
 - 2017-04-05 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 (Sponsor introductory remarks on measure: CR S2366-2367)
+- 2017-05-17 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2017-09-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-162.
+- 2017-09-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson with amendments.
+With written report No. 115-162.
+- 2017-09-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 228.